Janakanty/motivation/README.md

 The program displays a random, motivating quote.

-To run the website you need to download xampp.
+To run the website you need to download and instal xampp.

 Paste the project into the htdocs folder.